 Community Service Jobs Program

 The Community Service Jobs Program (CSJP) was created in 1994 in compliance with government regulations.
-At that time, it was required that five percent of the Federal Work Study (FWS) budget be allocated to students serving in a community service capacity.
-Work-Study awarded students with the ability to travel off-campus may also consider employment off site.
-All participating students receive appropriate on-site supervision and are expected to attend three group reflection sessions during the academic year.
+It is required that seven percent of the Federal Work Study (FWS) budget be allocated to students serving in a community service capacity.
+Work-Study awarded students with the ability to travel off-campus may consider employment for these off site community organizations.